e-houghton/CI536-GroupProject/README.md

 # CI536 GROUP PROJECT

-A marketplace for buying goods made by people.
+A marketplace for buying goods made by people, developed using HTML/CSS, JavaScript and Java.

 # Dependancies